 I recent ran across someone who didn’t understand what a raw file is, and had it confused with an image file.
 So, let’s take a quick look at it.
 Perhaps you’re old enough to remember the Weston Lightmeter: It had a “photovoltaic cell” (don’t panic) which is simply some goop which when exposed to light […]

+NOTE: as of MacOS Tahoe 26.3, the part below related to using Colorsync no longer works for me.
+Please use Print-Tool instead.
 Printing a correct color target for custom profiling Here is how to print a target of patches, for use in creating a custom color profile.
-(Note: this requires that you either have your own spectrophotometer, or are printing a target sent to you by someone you hired to create the custom profile for you.)
-A […]
+(Note: this requires that you either have […]

 While dark environments, such as Apple’s Mojave, or the default settings for Photoshop & Pixelmator Pro, may look fashionable, they are terrible for editing photos.
 Why?
 Because they screw up your ability to see tones properly.
 Using a dark background will trick your mind into producing a print that has clogged up shadows, and is […]